GepingChen/TabCF/README.md

 # TabCF

-Publication-oriented code and artifacts for **"TabCF: Distributional Control Function Estimation with Tabular Foundation Models"**.
+This repository contains the implementation code for the paper **"TabCF: Distributional Control Function Estimation with Tabular Foundation Models"**.

-This repository is a double-blind review package for the paper-facing TabCF experiments.
-It keeps the reproducibility code and compact artifacts while excluding scheduler scripts, local caches, large generated output trees, and machine-specific workspace assumptions.

-The map below follows the current NeurIPS manuscript so reviewers can go directly from a paper section to the relevant code.
+The map below links each paper section to the relevant code.

 ## Paper Section Map